Victor Lewis-Smith: Journalist and satirist dies aged 65

 But it was the hoax phone calls he made as part of his radio shows which stick out in many minds.

-Targets included the department store Harrods and television series Jim'll Fix It TV - fronted by paedophile predator Jimmy Savile.
+Targets included the department store Harrods and television series Jim'll Fix It - fronted by paedophile predator Jimmy Savile.

 More recently, it was revealed he had posed as astrophysicist Stephen Hawking using the same electronic voice technology as the professor to hoax Princess Diana.
-Their freewheeling conversation, covering the now-King and the Clinton family, was released in full in 2015 after being kept in a safe for two decades.
+Their freewheeling conversation, covering the current King and the Clinton family, was released in full in 2015 after being kept in a safe for two decades.

 His final production, Hitler's Jazz Band, will be broadcast by Sky Arts on 14 December at 21:00.